English cricket team in Australia in 1924–25: Overview

-The series was the first Test series to be hosted in Australia for four years, with Australia holding the Ashes courtesy of their 3-0 victory away during the 1921 Ashes series.
-Herbie Collins, a compulsive gambler who had been known to run card games and spend time in Monte Carlo during the 1921 tour was Australian captain.
-While Arthur Gilligan, a Cambridge educated man from a wealthy family was the English captain.
-On the field, Clarrie Grimmett, Bill Ponsford and future Australian captain Vic Richardson debuted, along with five other debutants.
-Australia won the series 4-1 and were considered the better team overall, although were lucky to win the 3rd test, only besting England by 11 runs.
-Herbert Sutcliffe was considered the best batter of the series despite his teams losing effort, scoring 734 runs at an average of 81.55, including four centuries.
+The series was the first Test series to be hosted in Australia for four years, with Australia holding the Ashes courtesy of their 3–0 victory away during the 1921 Ashes series.
+The tourists were led by Arthur Gilligan, a Cambridge-educated man from a wealthy family, while the Australian captain was Herbie Collins, a compulsive gambler who had been known to run card games and spend time in Monte Carlo during the 1921 tour.
+On the field, six Australians made their Test debuts, including Clarrie Grimmett, Bill Ponsford and future Australian captain Vic Richardson.
+Australia won the series 4–1 and were considered the better team overall, although they won the 3rd test only narrowly, by just 11 runs.
+Herbert Sutcliffe was considered the best batter of the series despite his team's losing effort, scoring 734 runs at an average of 81.55, including four centuries.

 Test series summary

 First Test

-The first Test included a record 127 run tenth wicket partnership between Johnny Taylor and Arthur Mailey which stood as Australia's best for that wicket until Phillip Hughes and Ashton Agar set a new world record by scoring 163 for the tenth wicket against England in the First Test at Trent Bridge in July 2013.
+The first Test included a record 127-run tenth-wicket partnership between Johnny Taylor and Arthur Mailey, which stood as Australia's best for that wicket until Phillip Hughes and Ashton Agar set a new world record by scoring 163 against England in the First Test at Trent Bridge in July 2013.